 What to avoid

 - Overtreatment.
-Talk with your doctor if you find yourself using acetaminophen, aspirin or NSAIDs regularly.
+Talk with your doctor if you find yourself using over-the-counter pain relievers regularly.

 It's no surprise that arthritis pain has a negative effect on your mood.
 If everyday activities make you hurt, you're bound to feel discouraged.
 But when these normal feelings escalate to create a constant refrain of fearful, hopeless thoughts, your pain can actually get worse and harder to manage.